 Simon must have been stung in the presence of the "much sinning" woman who obviously loved more because she knew the truth about her own sinfulness.
 Simon denied the truth about himself, thus felt little to forgive and offered no forgiveness to others.
 Perhaps, when we see a harsh and unforgiving person, we also see a proud and arrogant person.
 Humility causes us to see the truth about ourselves and drives us to our knees in repentance.

-God wants to hear from and speak to his children, so prayer is far more powerful than any natural force' known to man.
+God wants to hear from and speak to his children, so prayer is far more powerful than any natural force known to man.
 Nuclear bombs pale at the power of prayer.
 One simple thing blocks this awesome power: unforgiveness.
 Jesus clearly stated, "And when ye stand praying, forgive, if ye have ought against any: that your Father also which is in heaven may forgive you your trespasses."
 God is not impressed with our repetition or intensity in prayer and certainly not in our traditions or positions of prayer.
-However, the position of the heart-kneeling, forgiving-opens the door of heaven in many ways.
-Proper praying calls for the very best for our enemies-the kind of prayer we would want prayed for us.
+However, the position of the heart – kneeling, forgiving – opens the door of heaven in many ways.
+Proper praying calls for the very best for our enemies – the kind of prayer we would want prayed for us.

 Today's output of stage and screen bears fault for immorality, violence and greed.
-(You can also substitute the word" government" for "stage and screen.")
+(You can also substitute the word "government" for "stage and screen.")
 But one largely overlooked ungodliness is the bent for vengeance rather than justice or forgiveness.
-Few writers seek to achieve justice for justice sake.
+Few writers seek to achieve justice for justice' sake.
 Justice, you see, ultimately rests on the belief that some things are simply right and some things are simply wrong.
 Since God alone offers such a firm moral position, and God is foreign to the sinful heart, the only acceptable position for secular consumption is vengeance.

-Heros are no longer heros because they fought for what was right.
-They are heros simply because they won by gaining vengeance.
+Heroes are no longer heroes because they fought for what was right.
+They are heroes simply because they won by gaining vengeance.
 Today's society applauds that and fills theaters to affirm its approval.
 Politics reveals its heart in one of its laws of operation.
 "Don't get mad, get even!"
 The forgiveness of Jesus stands in perfect contrast to the world view.
 However, some great writers have been touched by the master forgiver.
 At the recommendation of Phil Nelson, a dear friend in Chicago, Ada and I went to the stage production of "les Miserables" by Victor Hugo when it came to our town.
 This powerful story of the converting effect of forgiveness and grace upon a person so moved us.
 When it was over, we waited for the crowd to leave so I would not be embarrassed for letting them see this foolish old man crying.

 So, as the days grow short to the end of history, our way of living becomes more valuable.
 Paul in Colossians 3 says: "Forgive, just as the Father forgave you...and wrap all of this with love." (my paraphrase) Clear enough!